The number of registered

 Published: Apr 21, 2023

-Microchip databases are used to register domestic animals, such as dogs and cats, and to identify their guardians in case of loss or discovery.
-There are many microchip databases worldwide, and some of them include:
+Microchip databases (also known as pet chip databases or dog microchip databases) are used to register domestic animals, such as dogs and cats, and to identify their guardians in case of loss or discovery.
+Today, both national pet microchip registration databases and international pet microchip databases play a crucial role in fast identification and recovery.

-1. WorldPetNet (WPN) is an international online platform that connects various pet microchip databases from around the world.
-This allows owners and veterinary services to access information about registered animals for identification and quick recovery in case of loss.
-WPN collaborates with various national and regional microchip databases to facilitate international cooperation in animal identification.
-Link to WorldPetNet: https://www.worldpetnet.com/
+1. WorldPetNet (WPN) is an international pet registry and online platform that connects various animal chip registries and microchip databases from around the world.
+This enables a fast microchip lookup and supports international pet microchip identification.
+Owners and veterinary services can access data for quick recovery of lost pets.
+WPN collaborates with national systems and organizations such as the European Pet Network.
+Link: https://www.worldpetnet.com/

-3. PetLink - an international microchip database that helps find lost animals and reunite them with their owners.
+3. PetLink – an international microchip database that helps reunite lost animals with their owners through global identification tools.
 Link: https://www.petlink.net/

-6. National Database for Pet Registration (NDBPR) - a British microchip database that allows pet owners to register their pets and update their contact information.
+6. National Database for Pet Registration (NDBPR) – a UK-based national pet microchip registration database that allows pet owners to register and manage their pet’s details.
 Link: https://www.ndbpr.org.uk/

 Marking animals with a microchip is the most durable, effective and completely safe method of quick and reliable identification.
 Every transponder (chip) has a unique number which enables instant identification of the animal and its owner, helping them reunite faster.
 However, it is important to remember that a chip is just a transponder with an encoded number.
 It is not a tracking device and contains no data about the animal or the owner!
 Therefore, in order to identify a chipped dog or cat, it is necessary that a microchip be registered in a national marked animal database...